AIS shopCareersSign In or register

 The following options are available:

-• Contact Sport Integrity Australia if the matter relates to a sport integrity issue.
+• Contact Sport Integrity Australia, opens in a new tab if the matter relates to a sport integrity issue.

-• Contact the National Sports Tribunal for independent sport-dispute resolution.
+• Contact the National Sports Tribunal, opens in a new tab for independent sport-dispute resolution.

 • Lodge your complaint with the sport at the level at which the issue has occurred (that is, if it is a club issue then it should be initially dealt with at club level; if it’s a state or national issue direct it to the appropriate organisation).
 All National Sporting Organisations recognised by the ASC are required to have a Member Protection Policy and a complaints handling procedure.

-• Visit Play by the Rules to find out more information about making and resolving complaints related to sports organisations.
+• Visit Play by the Rules, opens in a new tab to find out more information about making and resolving complaints related to sports organisations.

-• Contact the Australian Human Rights Commission or a state/territory anti-discrimination or equal opportunity agency for advice if the matter relates to discrimination, harassment or bullying based on a person’s gender, race, age or disability.
+• Contact the Australian Human Rights Commission, opens in a new tab or a state/territory anti-discrimination or equal opportunity agency for advice if the matter relates to discrimination, harassment or bullying based on a person’s gender, race, age or disability.
 Note that discrimination in sport is legal in some circumstances, for example, age-graded teams or single-sex competitions.

 • If the matter relates to potential criminal activity, including sexual or physical assault, contact your local Police.